Aqua Line (Mumbai Metro): Threat of flooding

 A technical expert committee appointed by the state had reported in May 2015 that if the car shed is built and the land in Aarey is concretised, the excess water during rains will run off into Mithi and flood the Airport and Chakala area since Aarey acts as a catchment area for the Mithi river.
 The experts, Dr Rakesh Kumar, director, National Environmental Engineering Institute (NEERI) and Dr. Shyam Asolekar, Professor at IIT-Bombay prepared a note on the same and submitted it to the Tree Authority before their meeting to take decision to give permission for felling of trees in September 2019.
+On 26 May 2025, just days after the line's opening, the Acharya Atre Chowk station platform was flooded due to heavy rains.

 Safety issues due to construction

 In September 2019, one man died and one injured in an accident in the tunnel shaft.
 This occurred between the SEEPZ station and the ramp near Aarey Forest (Prajapurpada & Sariput Nagar area).

 In November 2019, a building (Laxmi Niwas) near the Sitladevi station, sank at least 6mm due to piling and soil excavation work.
 25 families had to be evacuated and shifted to temporary shelters in hotels.
 Residents have suffered and have complained about the cracks that developed due to the construction work.
 Within one week of this incident, another building, Meher Manzil on LJ road in Mahim, also sank.
 Sea water has entered the foundation and corroded the pillars.
 Cracks had developed long before but the sinking of the foundation itself scared the residents and they moved out due to fear.

-The 120 year old, grade-I heritage structure that serves as the Western Railway Headquarter was reported to be under threat in December 2019 from the regular underground blasts at the Oval Maidan site of the Metro.
+The 120 year old, grade-I heritage structure that serves as the Western Railway Headquarter was reported to be under threat in December 2019 from the regular underground blasts at the Oval Maidan site of the metro.
 The employees have complained that the frequency of the blasts have increased and the building shakes like a mini earthquake.
 Architects expressed concern over safety measures and precautions taken by MMRCL.